Traveling to London for the First Time: Tips & Tricks for Your Visit

 For some places not reserving in advance usually means that you won’t be able to visit at all.
 For example, the Harry Potter Studio Tour, which is often booked up weeks and months ahead.
 To give you an idea, recently, we couldn’t find tickets for the day (let alone the time) when we wanted to go 16 weeks in advance!
 I checked all the possible websites and tour options and this day tour was the only one that still had availability, and only because it was just new at that time.
 And it’s not even the peak season!

-If you want to go see a musical in London, book your theater tickets well in advance.
+If you want to see some musicals in London, book your theater tickets well in advance.
 Sometimes, there are last-minute tickets available as well, but not to the most popular shows and the seats you get are usually far from great.

 Les Miserables in London - book London theatre tickets well in advance